myronschippers/isurus-pg-intro/README.md

 # Introduction to PG and Pool, Talking with Postgres

 [PG](https://www.npmjs.com/package/pg) is a node module that allows us to communicate with our PostgreSQL database.
+The server code leverages Postman for testing the Server-side database connections.

 PG lives between the server and database: